twse/random-stuff/Third-Party Notices.md

 PM File Compare is supplied as is.
 The author disclaims all warranties, expressed or implied, including, without limitation, the warranties of merchantability and of fitness for any purpose.
 The author assumes no liability for damages, direct or consequential, which may result from the use of PM File Compare.

 ## For use of RexxSem
-REXXSEM is distributed as licenced shareware.
 REXXSEM ("the Program") is copyright 1997, 2000 by Darin McBride and all rights are reserved.

 Under this licence, you may:
 1. use the Program in binary form only.